Visiting Germany in October: Weather, Festivals, and Tips

 • Avoid packing heavy coats: They take up space and don't work with Germany's fluctuating October weather.
 Medium-weight jackets and smart layers work better.

 • Reserve restaurant tables in smaller towns: In popular countryside stops, restaurants fill up quickly on weekends.
 A call or click ahead saves you from going hungry.
+You could also savor authentic German cuisine by joining food and drink experiences in Germany in October.

 • Check daylight hours weekly: Sunset creeps up fast.
 Plan your itinerary with daylight in mind, especially for outdoor attractions or scenic drives.